 “That really hurt my feelings,” his eyes dropped as he said this and his voice thickened, “I’m a loyal employee, I put everything into my work because it’s all I have… I couldn’t understand why they wouldn’t help me.”

-He is unable to apply for state funding because he owes an ex partner a large sum of child support payments.
+He is unable to apply for state aid because he owes an ex partner a large sum of child support payments.

 The transition to living on the streets was hard for Turhan, he was consumed by depression and his days began to blur together, he says he felt helpless.